BiDAlab/UWF4DR-Benchmark/README.md

 ### Requirements

-The file `requirements/retfound.txt` is adapted from the official RETFound repository and contains the dependencies required to instantiate the RETFound architecture.
+The file `requirements/retfound.txt` is derived from the official RETFound `requirements.txt` file and preserves the original dependency versions necessary to instantiate and use the RETFound architecture.

 ### Implementation Details